 Applicants are urged to submit the application for admission and complete credentials well in advance of the semester for which they seek admission.
 Acceptance is based on evidence of potential for successful study.
-The following criteria are considered: curriculum related to rigor of program and grades achieved in secondary school, standardized test scores, extracurricular activities and recommendations.
+The following criteria are considered: curriculum related to rigor of program and grades achieved in secondary school, standardized test scores (if submitted since we are test optional), extracurricular activities and recommendations.

 Minimum course preparation should include three years of math, three years of science, four years of history (social studies), two years of language and four years of English.